MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 To help ensure service levels, availability, and quality, there are entitlement limits to the number of requests users can make each day across Power Apps, Power Automate.
 Learn more: [Requests limits and allocations](../../admin/api-request-limits-allocations.md)

-Larger tenants might require a per flow license in order for these flows to complete in a timely manner.
-More information: [Power Automate License Pricing](https://flow.microsoft.com/pricing/)
+Larger tenants might require a [Power Automate Per Flow](https://flow.microsoft.com/pricing/) license or may need to set up [pay-as-you go for Power Platform requests](/power-platform/admin/pay-as-you-go-overview) in order for these flows to complete in a timely manner.

-Whilst we work on a long term solution, you can also request for your [limits to be raised](https://github.com/microsoft/coe-starter-kit/issues/917).

->[!TIP]
+>[!NOTE]
->The first run of the Sync flows in the Core Solution will run long as it will do an update for every flow/app/etc in the tenant.
-Subsequent runs  will only update apps/flows/etc that have changed since the last run and so these will not require a per flow license for most tenants.
+>The first run of the sync flows will perform a full inventory and will run long as it will do an update for every flow/app/etc in the tenant.
+Subsequent runs  will only update apps/flows/etc that have changed since the last run and so these will not go over Power Platform request entitlements for most tenants.

 ## Dataverse for Teams